 Due to the time limits mandated by state law, comments must be sent at the earliest possible date but no later than 30 days after the issuance of this notice.
-Comments regarding environmental concerns will be accepted until 5:00 p.m. on December 18, 2023, and should be mailed to San Diego Unified Port District, Development Services Department, Attn: Megan Hamilton, Senior Planner, 3165 Pacific Highway, San Diego, California 92101, or emailed to EHITopgolf@portofsandiego.org.
+The comment period has been extended for an additional minimum of 30 days.
+Comments previously submitted via email should be resubmitted.
+Comments regarding environmental concerns will be accepted until 5:00 p.m. on January 16, 2024, via mail to San Diego Unified Port District, Development Services Department, Attn: Megan Hamilton, Senior Planner, 3165 Pacific Highway, San Diego, California 92101, or email to EHITopgolf@portofsandiego.org.